karan-kapoor90/karankapoor.in/_posts/2022-08-10-multi-tenancy-with-anthos-101.md

     gcloud container clusters update $CLUSTER_NAME \
     --region=$COMPUTE_REGION \
     --workload-pool=$PROJECT_ID.svc.id.goog
     ```

+    You would then have to figure out the name of the nodepool in the cluster where you're attempting to enable workload identity.
+The following command will enable worklopad identity on the nodepool, however when this happens, the nodes in the node pool will stop using the default compute service account, which could cause disruption to existing workloads.

+    > The simplest way to get the name of the nodepool is to navigate to the GKE cluster on the GCP UI, click on the name of the Cluster --> Nodes, and copy the name of the nodepool from there.

+    ```bash
+    gcloud container node-pools update NODEPOOL_NAME \
+    --cluster=$CLUSTER_NAME \
+    --workload-metadata=GKE_METADATA
+    ```

 In your cloud shell (we're assuming you're using it for the purpose of this demo), get access to the kubernetes cluster you just created using the following command: